MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 There are many services in Azure that help you monitor and diagnose the infrastructure, platform, and software-layers that are managed by Microsoft and can't be controlled by you, the customer.
 These services automatically generate logs that record status or an event, and compliment the diagnostic or other telemetry you collect from the different resources in Azure.

-It's important to understand how you can structure all that data that has been gathered to meet your analysis requirements, and when combined with data from each part of the service and data generated from other dependencies that may not be in the same region, subscription, or resource group.
+It's important to understand how you can structure all that data that has been gathered to meet your analysis requirements, and when combined with data from each part of the service and data generated from other dependencies that might not be in the same region, subscription, or resource group.
 This information requires careful correlation to ensure that data is combined accurately.

-Use this exercise to determine how the monitoring data can be used to identify potential failures, resource bottlenecks, under or over utilization, etc. Then evaluate if they are the right conditions to use orchestration as the first response, escalate to IT Operations, or follow a workflow in the DevOps Operate phase.
+Use this exercise to determine how the monitoring data can be used to identify potential failures, resource bottlenecks, under or over utilization, and so forth.
+Then evaluate if they are the right conditions to use orchestration as the first response, escalate to IT Operations, or follow a workflow in the DevOps Operate phase.

 ## Successful alerting strategy